 Following a highly successful crowdfunding campaign that generated orders for 300 units and has now grown to nearly 2,000 units, the business has established two revenue streams: Consumer (which includes professional sales) and Enterprise (which provides bespoke R&D projects), as well as delivering advanced 3D medical scanning technologies under its flagship Eykona brand.

 Well positioned for significant growth, Fuel3D were looking at a £6m round of private investor funding and expecting to more than double in size within 12 months.
-The leadership team – led by CEO, Stuart Mead (placed by Intramezzo in December 2012) – comprised several experienced and talented individuals in the positions of CFO, CTO and Chairman.
+The leadership team – led by CEO, Stuart Mead (placed by Intramezzo) – comprised several experienced and talented individuals in the positions of CFO, CTO and Chairman.
 However, in order for the business to achieve its growth ambitions, it sought a Chief Operating Officer who would take responsibility for the operations of the business and, importantly, deputise for the CEO when he was overseas developing international sales.

 “We now have a COO on board that has already had a significant impact on the business and our ability to meet our growth targets”